lee-lindley/github_blog/_posts/2022-04-10-hierarchical-profiler-context-switch.md

 I'm now at a point where I need to revisit my understanding of what context switch means for the SQL/PL_SQL interface.
-It isn't like I haven't been reading everything I could find on the subject for the last two weeks, yet somehow, exactly what goes on here has alluded me.
+It isn't like I haven't been reading everything I could find on the subject for the last two weeks, yet somehow, exactly what goes on here has eluded me.

 Stay tuned.